pillaiash/AI-Assignment/README.md

 # Results
 The processed video will show the tracked balls with their respective colors and quadrants.
 Entry and exit events will be displayed with timestamps.
 A CSV log file will be generated containing the timestamp, quadrant number, ball color, and event type (entry or exit).

+# Output Video
+An example output video is included in this repository.
+You can view the processed video to see how the tracking works and the overlays indicating the ball colors, their movements across quadrants, and timestamps of entry and exit events.